akrodger/brams-math-methods/README.md

 -------------------------------------------------
 | Section 0: Least Square Regressional Analysis |
 -------------------------------------------------
 This program generates a scatterplot using a trigonometric series with white noise added in.
 Then, it uses a 15 term polynomial to approximate that trig series.
-(See video.)
-The method used is the well known finite dimensional least squares regressive formula.
-(See derivation.)
+(See video LeastSquare.mp4) The method used is the well known finite dimensional least squares regressive formula.
+(Derivation coming soon, need to write LaTeX doc.)

 -------------------------------------------------
 | Section 1: Fourier Analysis Via Least Squares |
 -------------------------------------------------
 By setting the functions used in Least Squares to be trig functions, we actually can compute Fourier Coeficients of a scatterplot.
 The algorithm is the same, however we dynamically compute the trig functions used instead of requiring a set of function pointers.
 For details, see the header file in the main branch.
-(For visual, see video.)
+(For visual, see video FourierTransform.mp4)